Thorium-Sim/thorium-nova/ARCHITECTURE.md

 game frame, low-frequency data is published in response to an input or periodically by an infrequent update triggered by an ECS System.

 Low-frequency data is sent over WebSockets.
-Cards define which publishes they will subscribe to by including a file called "subscriptions.ts".
-This file exports a map where the keys are subscription names.
-The value is a function which is called with the data context and optionally any publish parameters.The function can optionally throw `null` based on the publish parameters to let the subscription handler know whether it should send the data to the client or not.
+Clients automatically subscribe to data when they call `useNetRequest`.Any time data changes, it should call `pubsub.publish` for all of the appropriate queries that were affected.
+Each query procedure can define a `publish` function which determines send the data to the client or not for a given publish call.

 For example, a client might not care to receive updates about another player's ship.
 The first part of the subscription handler checks to see if the publish params includes the ID of the clients ship.
-If it does not, the subscription handler throws `null` and that client doesn't get that update.
-Otherwise, the subscription handler collect additional data deterministically from the database.
-Whatever the subscription handler ends up being sent back to the client.
+If it does not, the publish function returns `false` and that client doesn't get that update.

-This means that the data collection process can't depend on publish parameters, since those don't exist when the client first connects and fetches initial data.
+This means that the data collection process shouldn't depend on publish parameters, since those don't exist when the client first connects and fetches initial data.
 If someone tries to do this, it should become apparent that it doesn't work by errors which are thrown when the client first connects.

-The benefit of this approach is the data fetching for a card is collocated with the card itself.
-The extra "data.ts" file makes it friendly with server auto-restart without making the server restart every time any card file is changed.

-This certainly could be improved, but at the same time both the filter and the fetch functions depend on specific context for each client.
-If there is any performance hits, this is a place that could be looked at.

 #### Theming and Styling